braboj/tutorial-git/02-Concepts/08-branching.md

 git branch -d -f <branchName>
 ```
 will delete the branch even if there are unmerged commits.
 In this case the
-commits will be orphaned and will be deleted by git during then next
+commits will be orphaned and will be deleted by git during the next
 cleanup of the repository.
 The branch can thus be restored within a short
 period of time, depending on count of the orphaned objects.